What is the Gi Color Etiquette in BJJ? | Easily Explained

-However, whatever clothing that you decide to wear underneath your Gi should be athletic gear.
+However, whatever clothing you decide to wear underneath your Gi should be athletic gear.

 Athletic gear not only does a better job dealing with sweat, but the fabric will prevent you from quickly overheating, as can happen with regular shirts.